 I tested the new bags by adding 10 lbs. of weight, and submersing them 16” deep in a bucket for an hour each.
 No air bubbles rose from the bags, and the bag interior was bone dry after the test.

-Importantly, I also tested my eight-year-old Cam-Dry, the bag that had been splitting on closure.
+Importantly, I also tested my eight-year-old Cam-Dry, a bag that the zipper had been splitting on closure.
 Note that it’s important to periodically lubricate these zippers with a provided silicone lubricant, and also to avoid stuffing a bag with a camera or other gear that’s too big.
 That said, it appears I jumped the gun in retiring the bag.
-I had applied silicone grease to the zipper back in fall, but immediately after the zipper continued to split while closing it, unless I was carful and “pinched it” together during closure.
-And while this might be a reasonable procedure on a calm sea, it was a challenge I couldn't accept for paddling in ocean swell or swift currents.
+I had applied silicone grease to the zipper back in fall, but immediately after the zipper split while closing it, unless I was careful and “pinched it” together during closure.
+And while this might be a reasonable procedure on a calm sea, it was a challenge I couldn’t accept for paddling in ocean swell or swift currents.
 In any case, weeks later the grease must have worked its way in.
 The old zipper now opens and closes pretty well.
-For the photo at right, I had to agressively force the zipper over a bulging camera body to cause the split.
-Then after a normal zip up, I likewise submersed the old Cam-Dry deep into the bucket.
+I tested the old bag by submersing it deep into the bucket.
 After an hour, its insides were also bone dry.
 I should say as well that the tough bag material has never needed to be patched.
 Looks like I may squeeze out another season with it.